thecodeeagle/Ashlesha_Personal/_posts/2018-08-25-Latex Cheatsheet.markdown

 # **Creating documents in $\LaTeX$**

-For creating LATEX documents, we need a $\TeX$ Distribution and a text editor.
+For creating  documents, we need a $\TeX$ Distribution and a text editor.
 There are a variety of $\TeX$ distributions that are available both offline and online.
 According to your preference you can use any one of them.
 I have linked a few of them below.

 *"add links and names here"*
 ## Understanding Basics